-Both healthy and unhealthy relationships are sustained by thoughts, beliefs, words and behavior.
-Both are watered and fed by consistency. ~Life Through The Storm All rights reserved/Stormie Steele c 2017
+Both healthy and unhealthy relationships are sustained by thoughts, beliefs, words and practices.
+Both are watered and fed by consistency.
+Whether healthy or unhealthy, what are you contributing to your relationships? ~Life Through The Storm All rights reserved/Stormie Steele c 2017

 Abuse is not an option...Stormie All rights reserved/Life Through The Storm 2017

 It goes without saying - whenever we operate from a perspective of worthlessness, lacking in self-love (self-acceptance) - we're bound to encounter personal and relational dysfunction. ~Storm Image by Eye of Storm